solidjs/solid-docs/WRITING.md

 npm install
 ``````

-Code examples are vital to providing users with quick tips on how to use Solid's features, so be sure to keep the differences between inline code and code blocks in mind.
+Code examples are vital to providing users with quick tips on how to use Solid.
+Knowing when to use inline code versus code blocks can further the understanding of the readers and users alike.

 ### Images

-Good documentation takes advantage of images, such as screenshots and graphics, to elaborate on the written content.
+Good documentation takes advantage of images, such as screenshots and graphics, to expand upon the written content.
-The important distinction is that images should not introduce or explain something.
+Images should not introduce or explain something new.
-They are an accessory to the writing, not the main content itself.
+They are used in addition to the writing, such as increasing a reader's understanding, communicating ideas, emphasizing points, or providing a comparison.

 To maintain some consistency, we would prefer that you stick to the PNG format so that the images scale well at all screen sizes and resolutions.
 Please avoid using GIFs if at all possible because they interfere with accessibility.

 Finally, we strongly request that you use alt text with your images.
 This is very important for our accessibility initiatives.
-We use the HTML format for alt text.
+If you are adding an image to a page, you can do that using HTML syntax.

 Here's an example of how to do that: